-Agency Trauma Self-Assessment - An agency trauma workgroup was formed to expand efforts to combat the negative impact of trauma for consumers and secondary trauma for staff.
-In 2017, a survey was sent to all agency staff encourage staff participation from all departments to assure broad organizational representation in the results.
-The results were analyzed by the Trauma Workgroup with to help identify where programs and supports are needed, to help to target information and training.
+- Agency Trauma Self-Assessment An agency trauma workgroup was formed to expand efforts to combat the negative impact of trauma for consumers and secondary trauma for staff.
+In 2017, a survey was sent to all agency staff to encourage staff participation from all departments to assure broad organizational representation in the results.
+The results were analyzed by the Trauma Workgroup to help identify where programs and supports are needed as well as assist with targeting information and training.
 This survey was repeated in 2020.
-The results from both surveys can be found in the attached QIP from 2021.
+The results from both surveys can be found in the attached QIP from 2021. - National Core Indicators (NCI) Survey The NCI Survey is a collaboration between participating states, the Human Services Research Institute, and the National Association of State Directors of Developmental Disabilities Services.
+Information about specific 'core indicators' is gathered to assess the outcomes of services provided to individuals and families.
+Indicators address key areas of concern including employment, rights, service planning, community inclusion, choice, and health and safety.
+The NCI survey aims to assess family and adult consumer perceptions of satisfaction with their community mental health system and services.
+Consumers are selected at random and asked if they would like to participate in the in-person survey.
+Data gathered through this survey is intended to assist in informing strategic planning, legislative reports, and prioritizing quality improvement initiatives.